dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 that it will be supported on Windows in the future.
 Until then I would use Vagrant in combination with VirtualBox on Windows.

-But if you are using Mac, then Docker Toolbox should definitely be your first choice working with Docker, because the support for Docker and other tools in Docker ecosystem on that platform is great.
+But if you are a Mac user, then Docker Toolbox should definitely be your first choice working with Docker, because the support for Docker and other tools in Docker ecosystem on that platform is great.